 An incidentaloma is a radiological neologism to denote a lesion found incidentally and of dubious clinical significance.
 Although it can refer to any incidental lesion (e.g. pituitary 3, thyroid 4), it is most often used to denote an incidental adrenal lesion, which is commonly an adrenal adenom...

-Increased renal echogencity is a nonspecific finding but can represent a number of underlying conditions.
+Increased renal echogenicity is a non-specific finding but can represent a number of underlying conditions.

 chronic kidney disease: increased cortical echogenicity